 While such outcomes would generally be welcomed, the strategy takes the view that without a complete overhaul of the town centre's layout, the proposed changes would not lead to a comprehensive traffic arrangement.
-Therefore, it is proposed that the current overall traffic system in the town centre should remain unchanged.
+Therefore, it is proposed that the current overall traffic system in the town centre should remain unchanged with the exception of a commitment to review the extent of the current 20mph zone given concerns raised during public consultation in relation to Amwell Street and Lord Street in particular, and the potential benefits to pedestrians in Brocket Road and Taverners Way.

 However, the strategy does not preclude further studies of such proposals and encourages their implementation where significant benefits towards the objectives of the Town Centre Strategy are clearly demonstrated.